xiix0/scam/README.md

-The better part of valor is discretion.
+The first thing we do, let's kill all the lawyers.
-		-- William Shakespeare, "Henry IV"
+		-- Wm.
+Shakespeare, "Henry VI", Part IV